SCEDC/tutorials/pds-lambda-docker/README.md

 You will be using a Cloud9 environment to create and upload a Docker image to ECR that contains processing code and ObsPy.
 You will then create a Lambda function using the Docker image

 The code for the Lambda function is in [`app.py`](app.py).
-You can modify it to create Lambda functions that do different types of processing.
+You can modify it to create Lambda functions that do different types of processing on Public Data Set files.

 ## Setting up S3 and Cloud9